 \section{Introduction}

 We consider the problem of computing the \emph{maximum overlap} of two polygons $P$ and $Q$ with $n$ and $m$ vertices, respectively, i.e., finding a translation $\tau = (\tau_x, \tau_y) \in\mathbb R^2$ such that the area of $P\cap (Q+\tau)$ is maximum.
 This can be seen as a formalization of matching the shapes $P$ and $Q$, and the maximum overlap is a natural similarity measure: the larger it is relative to the areas of $P$ and $Q$, the more similar they are.
+Shape matching itself is a core technique in geographic information science, computer aided design, robotics, and medical imaging.
+Applications include remote sensing, fingerprint matching, molecular shape matching, and image sequence alignment \cite{meng2012fast,choi2007fingerprint,kim2011pubchem3d,10.1007/3-540-55426-2_53}.

-The problem was first studied by Mount, Silverman and Wu~\cite{DBLP:journals/cviu/MountSW96} for general simple polygons.
+The maximum overlap problem for general simple polygons was first studied by Mount, Silverman and Wu~\cite{DBLP:journals/cviu/MountSW96}.
 They show that the overlap function $\tau\mapsto \area (P\cap (Q+\tau))$ is a continuous and piecewise polynomial surface of degree at most two, consisting of $\O((nm)^2)$ pieces.
 Furthermore, they give an example of two orthogonal polygons (for arbitrary values of $n$ and $m$) that realize the bound, i.e., the complexity of the overlap function is $\Omega((nm)^2)$, and hence the bound is tight in the worst-case.
 They also describe an algorithm to compute the entire function within the same bound $\O((nm)^2)$ on the running time, which yields an $\O((nm)^2 \log(nm))$ algorithm for the polygon overlap problem.